tnickel-web/weather-wand/README.md

 There are 2 ways to install this program.

-1. Download the latest release manually and place it in a directory of your choosing.
+1. Download the latest release manually and place it in a directory of your choosing (preferably somewhere in your $PATH).
 2. Run the automated installation script in the bin/ directory to install the program on your system.
-The script requires elevated privileges. **As always, please check the content of the script for safety before running it.**
+The script requires elevated privileges. **As always, please check the content of any script for safety before running it.**

 ```shell
 sudo bin/install-linux.sh